-Failure to comply with any of the above provisions is a violation of the USABS Team Policies and may lead to disciplinary action as determined by the Head Coach, Director of Sport Performance, and/or CEO.
+Failure to comply with any of the above provisions is a violation of the USABS Team Policies and may lead to disciplinary action by the CEO with input from relevant parties.
 The severity and the number of violations will be taken into account when disciplinary action is taken.
 Reference the USABS Team Policies.